All posts /

 War Art — Behind the Smoke

-Visual Commentary — War Art
+Visual Commentary — Monsters in the air

 Political Art Poster is part of the Visual Commentary series and explores how power and conflict are often hidden behind what we see as smoke.
 What looks abstract or distant often has structure, intention and a human presence behind it.